This article explains How to fix git fatal: remote origin already exists error during the push or add commands.

 fatal: remote origin already exists.

-The above indicates that it creates an origin local name and adds to an existing repository.
+From the above code, It creates an origin local name and adds it to an existing repository.

 git remote -v